madhukumarseshadri/talkweb3/README.md

 Testing

 * Packages are not tested for Windows and developed on Mac OS X. It should work on windows, there can some path issues, if found raise an issue in github.
 I don't have a windows setup to work on.
+* It's not perfect but stable and working well for web apps, issues, problems, features - create them in this repository, so they can fixed or added.